Shopify pre-orders vs Kickstarter

 Shopify pre-orders let you capture demand before inventory arrives.
 Whether you’re launching a new product, managing out-of-stock items, or building hype for an upcoming release, pre-orders help you take orders and revenue sooner while validating market interest.

 This guide covers everything you need to know about Shopify pre-orders: choosing the right payment model, planning your strategy, setting up step by step, and running a campaign that converts.
-All backed by insights from over one million pre-orders processed through our platform.

 What are pre-orders and why use them?